 Submitting a Planning Application

 All planning applications are done through the Scottish Government’s ePlanning portal.
 Planning Application Forms and details of current application fees can also be found there.
-Please check our validation standards to ensure you submit a competent application and not incur any delays in the processing of your application.
+Please check our validation standards to ensure you submit a completed application and not incur any delays in the processing of your application.

-Who's responsibility is it to get planning permission?
+Whose responsibility is it to get planning permission?

 It is your responsibility for seeking planning permission.
 If planning permission is required then work must not start until planning permission has been granted.

 Planning decisions affect everyone.
 They have an impact on the quality of the environment and the financial value of the land.
 Planning decisions can also be controversial and arouse considerable public interest, so these decisions must be made openly and impartially.
 Some of the benefits of properly controlled development are:

 - Ensuring that new houses are connected to roads and sewers, and have shops and schools nearby.